Agent Shell · live

 New AI, on infrastructure we have run since 2009.

 xShellz is not a weekend project.
-The shells, runtimes and networks under borg and turborg have been online for over fifteen years, and the whole thing is open source.
+The shells, runtimes and networks under Agent Shell, turborg and borg have been online for over fifteen years, and turborg is open source.
 The intelligence is new.
 The ground it stands on is not.

 180k+ Developers and members